Share

 These are two popular strategies for paying off debt:

-- Debt Snowball: Focus on paying off the smallest debt first while making minimum payments on others.
+- Debt Snowball: This strategy focuses on paying off the smallest debt first while making minimum payments on others.
 Once the smallest debt is paid off, move to the next smallest.
 This method can boost motivation as you see debts disappearing quickly.

-- Debt Avalanche: Target the debt with the highest interest rate first, which can save you money on interest over time.
-Once the highest interest debt is paid off, move to the next highest.
+- Debt Avalanche: This method involves targeting the debt with the highest interest rate first, which can save you money on interest over time.
+Once the highest interest debt is paid off, move to the next highest account.

 Seeking Financial Education